hntrl/eventkit/docs/guide/examples/reactive-systems.md

 One of the driving motivations behind eventkit was the need to reconcile these patterns, but in a way that makes sense for the vast use cases of JavaScript.
 We believe that eventkit, which was partly built using these same principles, can provide a powerful foundation for building complex systems in JavaScript.

 ::: tip INFO
 Eventkit as a library is beholden to the single-threaded nature of JavaScript, which means that systems built using eventkit are lacking in some respects to the idea of a reactive system (see the [Reactive Manifesto](https://www.reactivemanifesto.org/)).
-This guide is meant to (1) introduce you to these principles, and (2) show how a reactive library like eventkit can be used to model them.
+This guide is meant to (1) introduce you to these principles, and (2) show how a reactive library like eventkit can be used to model them, but not assert that eventkit is the "silver bullet" for reactive systems.
 :::

 In the rest of this guide, we'll explore some of the related and fundamental concepts of reactive systems, and how to use eventkit to put those concepts into practice.